thalhauzair1/WifiConnect/README.txt

 Problem: "Failed to import WiFi profile"
 Solution: Make sure WifiProfile.xml is in the same folder as ConnectWifi.bat

-Problem: "Failed to connect to WiFi"
+Problem: "error" message appears
 Solution:
 - Check that SSID name is exactly correct (case-sensitive)
 - Check that password is correct
 - Make sure WiFi is enabled on your computer

 Problem: Script won't run
-Solution: Right-click ConnectWifi.bat and select "Run as administrator"
+Solution: The script should auto-elevate, but if it doesn't work, right-click ConnectWifi.bat and select "Run as administrator"

 ==========================================
 USING ON MULTIPLE LAPTOPS: